jrblevin/deft/README.md

 1.  **Default** (`deft-use-filename-as-title` and `deft-use-filter-string-for-filename` are both `nil`):

-    The filename will be automatically generated with prefix `deft-` and a numerical suffix as in `deft-0.ext`, `deft-1.ext`, ...
+    The filename will be automatically generated using an short, ISO-like timestamp as in `2016-05-12T09:00.txt`.
+The format can be customized by setting the variable `deft-new-file-format`.
 The filter string will be inserted as the first line of the file (which is also used as the display title).
+In case of file name conflicts, an underscore and a numerical suffix (e.g., `_2`) will be appended before the extension.

 2.  **Filenames as titles** (`deft-use-filename-as-title` is non-`nil`):